RallyCommunity/RequirementsHierarchyTree/README.md

 ## License

-AppTemplate is released under the MIT license.
+Requirements Hierarchy Tree is released under the MIT license.
 See the file LICENSE for the full text.